DeveloperMxrlin/StreamInteraction/README.md

 ## Support

-Many questions get solved by having a look at the [wiki].
+Many questions get solved by having a look at the [wiki](https://github.com/DeveloperMxrlin/StreamInteraction/wiki).

 More, in depth, questions?
 Fear no more, and join our discord at [https://discord.gg/fQ3nGNafuQ](https://discord.gg/fQ3nGNafuQ).